^^^ LISTEN HERE ^^^^

 If you’ve ever felt that suddenly nothing around you feels or looks real any longer, or that the world suddenly looks “strange” or “not exactly right”, you’ve probably experienced derealization.
 People who experience derealization as an anxiety symptom have a very difficult time explaining it to others.
 I’ve heard it described as looking at the world through glass or a camera lens.
 Others have said that it feels like you’ve been shifted “out of phase” with reality and therefore aren’t perfectly attached to it any more.
 Still others have talked about a sudden shift in the way everything looks, feels and sounds.
 Regardless of the description, derealization is common and often quite disturbing.

 Derealization is a dissociative state.
 The dissociative states – derealization and depersonalization – are possibly the most common yet misunderstood and under-discussed anxiety symptoms.
 For many, they’re the most difficult symptoms to fully accept and not fear.

 Do I Have A Dissociative Disorder?

 Dissociative states exist on a continuum.
 The most common and mild state is that “zoning out/daydream” state that we all experience from time to time.
-On the other end of the continuum are serious and frightening things like dissociative disorders that often involve permanent or near permanent states of derealization or depersonalization.
+On the other end of the continuum are serious and frightening things like dissociative disorders that can involve permanent or near permanent states of derealization or depersonalization.
 If you’re reading this because you’re dealing with panic attacks and/or agoraphobia, the odds are VERY high that you do not have a dissociative disorder.

 Intro/Ending Music Credit: Title Autumn Day (Kevin MacLeod – incompetech.com) Licensed underCreative Commons: By Attribution 3.0